yousfisid/ML-ECE/README.md

 -Pub_HousePricing

 In this project, using linear regression we managed to achieve a learning rate of 76% and we were also able to integrate the model into a website so that anyone could predict the price of a house.

+In addition, you will find our medium article ("Article ML.pdf") telling the story of this project.